 The District and the Developer entered into an Operation Funding Agreement dated November 14, 2022, with an effective date of January 1, 2021 (the "2021 OFA").
-Pursuant to the 2021 OFA, the Developer agreed to advance funds to the District for operation and maintenance expenses for fiscal year 2021 up to the shortfall amount of \$48,215.00.
-The District agrees to reimburse the Developer for the amounts advanced under the OFA together with accrued interest of 8% per annum.
-The 2021 OFA establishes the priority of repayment to the Developer for amounts due under the OFA and the 2021 OFA.
+Pursuant to the 2021 OFA, the Developer agreed to advance funds to the District for operation and maintenance expenses for fiscal year 2021 up to the shortfall amount of \$48,215.
+The District agrees to reimburse the Developer for the amounts advanced under the 2021 OFA together with accrued interest of 8% per annum.
 The 2021 OFA does not constitute a debt, but is an annual appropriation intended to be repaid to the extent the District has funds available.
 The obligation of the District to reimburse the Developer for advances made under the 2021 OFA expires on December 31, 2059, and any amounts of principal and accrued interest outstanding on such date will be deemed to be forever discharged and satisfied.
+At December 31, 2023, principal and interest due under this agreement was \$48,215 and \$3,001 respectively.